Reusing connection with HTTP Keep-Alive in Nodejs

 May 10, 2020 • ☕️ 1 min read

-- Create a TCP connection with IP.
+- Create a TCP connection with the IP.

-- Then Perform HTTP request.
+- Perform the HTTP request.

-So what’s the solution?
+What is the solution?

 import http from "http"